ebowman/api-first-hand/README.md

 is supported in the case if

-a) No security extractor or unmarshaller with the same name already exists
+1. No security extractor or unmarshaller with the same name already exists
-b) The developer issues `playScalaSecurity` or `playScalaMarshallers` sbt command
+2. The developer issues `playScalaSecurity` or `playScalaMarshallers` sbt command

 ## Run Your Application